sovrynn/ecdo/2-LOCATION-MAPPING/asia/korea/README.md

 As you can see, the only significant unsubmerged chunks of land are around Mount Paektu.
 During the quick S1 -> S2, you might see most of central and south Korea get washed away aside from a few high mountain peaks.

 Probably, robust shelter on Mount Myohang or the mountain range right above or to the right of it would be the best bet for survival.
-Don't want to be too close to the volcano, and better to be on western mountains that are protected from the wind by eastern mountains.
+Don't want to be too close to the volcano or the surge.
+The eastern mountains will shield not only the surge but also the wind.

-In the south of Korea, a carefully selected location on the eastern mountain range, not on the easternmost side as to avoid the initial water surge and wind, would be the best bet.
+In the south of Korea, a carefully selected location on the highest points of the eastern mountain range, not on the easternmost side as to avoid the initial water surge and wind, would be the best bet.

 ## Citations